leosncz/SMOS/README.md

 ## What is working today ?
 - Full protected mode GDT support, ring & dynamic gdt entries are working.
 - Full interrupts (example clock & keyboard) support.
+- Multitasking !
+(Only for ring0 -> ring0, working on all ring multitasking)
 ![image](actualState.png)

 ## How to modify & build this project